 Glühwein is mulled – or spiced – wine, traditionally served up at Christmas markets in Germany.

-To make Glühwein, red wine is simmered with warm winter spices like cinnamon and cloves, sweetened with sugar, and balanced with a bit of citrus.
+It’s simply gently warmed red wine, simmered with warm winter spices like cinnamon and cloves.
+Then it’s sweetened with sugar, balanced with a bit of citrus, and – if you’re me – boozed up a bit more with a slug of brandy.

 There are many names and variations served at Christmas markets all across Europe.
 Glogg, wassail, mulled wine, hot wine … or, of course, Glühwein – which literally translates to “glow wine.”
 Makes sense to me!
 (Where I learned that and more about the history of Glühwein can be found here.)